 Additionally, Marina Djernaes participated in a recent Salzburg Global Seminar session, a project in the ten-year collaborative platform to transform and catalyze leadership and action to deliver the Promise of Sydney.
 The seminar, called “The Next Frontier: Transboundary Cooperation for Biodiversity and Peace“, convened a diverse range of practitioners and innovators with policymakers and influencers, bridging sectoral, generational and regional divides.
 Participants identified the most promising approaches, catalyzed collaborations and pilot projects and delivered practical tools that deliver benefits for inclusive and sustainable development, regional economic growth and cohesion and peacebuilding.
 The final report of the session can be found here.

 An intern from New York University working with our Program on Water Security, traveled to Iraq this month to meet with community members in the Kurdish areas to evaluate opportunities for applying the EcoPeace “Good Water Neighbors” approach to advance water security in the area.
 Stay tuned for updates!

 Al Gore’s Climate Reality project invited people representing more than 30 countries to a conference in Colorado to advance projects addressing climate change.
-Marina Djernaes, the Director for EcoPeace’s new Center for Water Security represented EcoPeace and our 23 years of best practice experience in practical implementation of environmental peacebuilding.
-The new Center engages conflict zones across the globe that share transboundary water resources and develops the capacity of these communities to establish relationships of cooperation and develop trust.
+Marina Djernaes, the Director for EcoPeace’s new Program on Water Security represented EcoPeace and our 23 years of best practice experience in practical implementation of environmental peacebuilding.
+The new Program engages conflict zones across the globe that share transboundary water resources and develops the capacity of these communities to establish relationships of cooperation and develop trust.
 Read more in this blog.